In this section

 If your child has PC, they may have a distorted chest wall with their breastbone sticking out of their chest.
 Sometimes only one side is affected, making the chest asymmetrical (uneven).
 In most cases there are no other symptoms, but some children also experience:

 If you think your child has PC, see your GP.
-They will examine your child and refer you to an orthopaedic (bone) specialist.
+They will examine your child and refer you to a paediatric surgeon.
 Diagnosis is confirmed by doing an X-ray and sometimes an assessment of your child's lung function and tolerance to exercise.
 PC is sometimes associated with other

 conditions, and your child will need to be assessed for these.